 Diet plays an important role in Chinese Medicine.
 As such, eating according to seasons is essential for good health and longevity.
-Today I give to you a Chinese winter warmer soup that nourishes the body and fights off the cold.
+Today I will be talking about a Chinese winter warmer soup that nourishes the body and fights off the cold.
 Winter is a time to go inward, conserve energy and prepare for rebirth once again in Spring.
 Therefore, it is important to nourish our bodies in this time to enable growth when spring comes.

 Though we are not quite in to Winter yet, it is fast approaching.
 With Covid19 and flu season potentially merging in the next couple weeks, it is wise to maintain good health and give your body a better chance of fighting any unwanted pathogens.
 That said, this soup is not recommended if you already have a cold/flu.
 Please note this soup should not be taken if you have a cold/flu instead use as a preventative measure.